Th33na/project-fakers/README.md

 Consumers increasingly rely on reviews for product information.
 However, the usefulness of online reviews is impeded by fake reviews that give an untruthful picture of product quality.
 Therefore, better detection of fake reviews is needed.

-We creating a machine learning model that can predict whether an online review is fraudulent or not and giving potential buyers the confidence to buy the product based on consumer review.
+We are set on creating a machine learning model that can predict whether an online review is fraudulent or not and giving potential buyers the confidence to buy the product based on consumer review.

 ## Technologies